konsumer/pntr_app_example_build_function/README.md

 cmake --build wbuild
 ```

-I am still workign on linking all the deps/vars, so you might not get functional builds from all the examples.
+I am still working on linking all the deps/vars, so you might not get functional builds from all the examples.